こそあど I: This & That

 My friend is dieting, and the results of that (dieting) are irritating.

-Grammar Note: The use of それ indicates a higher degree of semantic weight on the こそあど.
-Since こそあど may refer to people as much as they can to abstract entities, それ is collectively referring to the speaker’s friend and how she is dieting.
+Grammar Note: The use of それ indicates a higher degree of semantic weight on the こそあど itself.
+Since こそあど may refer to people as much as they do abstract entities, それ is collectively referring to the speaker’s friend and how she is dieting.

 There is also notable overlap between these こそあど adjectival and prenominal forms when describing the area of space occupied by an entity already established in context.